 Course of Study

-Duolingo has a course of study which gradually introduces the user to more complex aspects of a language.
+Duolingo has a course of study, which gradually introduces the user to more complex aspects of a language.
 The course begins with basic terms and sentence structures such as, hello, goodbye, man, woman, child, etc. and graduates to increasingly more complex constructs such as conjugating verbs and common sayings.
 The course of study can be followed by a tree presented to the user.
 The user can choose a section or subsection within a specific language course, but the exercises for each level always build upon each one and introduce new words and concepts in a linear fashion that is easy for the user to follow.
 A user also has the option to allow the application to choose various section for them by selecting the practice weak skills button.

 After the initial basics of the language, Duolingo introduces words and phrases that gives the user the ability to quickly learn common words and phrases to give them a basic level of fluency to communicate if they are on a trip (e.g. food words, travel phrases such as “Where is the Hotel?”, etc.).
 Users could stop at this level if they are using Duolingo for travel purposes, or could continue to become more fluent in the language.